 A ‘group’ of bacteria can be defined in numerous ways, from spatially or temporally co-located strains, to those sharing biochemical utilization patterns, or those that occupy a clade of a phylogenetic tree.
 Regardless of how a group is defined, users are generally interested in defining characteristics that are predictive of the group, and can be used to discriminate its members from those of other related genomes.
 SuperPhy utilizes both the presence / absence of genomic regions, and SNPs within shared regions to define markers statistically predictive of a group.
 These identified biomarkers have potential downstream application in in silico diagnostics or simple wet-lab tests for the identified markers.

 As an example, we utilized the ‘Group Analyses’ feature of SuperPhy to identify SNPs that were statistically predictive for E. coli of serotype O157:H7 with respect to those of all other E. coli.
 This is demonstrated in Figure 6, where the SNPs are ranked from most- to least-significant.
 The marker ID for each SNP, the polymorphism being examined, the p-value, the false discovery rate adjusted p-value, and the presence / absence of each SNP for the two groups being examined are displayed.
-The marker ID provides a link to a ‘SNP Information’ page (Figure 7), which identifies the pan-genome region the SNP is found in, the allele frequency of SNPs for all genomes in the database, the putative function of the region given by the top BLAST hit, and an option to download detailed SNP information for each genome.
+The marker ID provides a link to a ‘SNP Information’ page, which identifies the pan-genome region the SNP is found in, the allele frequency of SNPs for all genomes in the database, the putative function of the region given by the top BLAST hit, and an option to download detailed SNP information for each genome.
 The download includes the genomic location, allele, and upstream / downstream sequences for all genomes in the database.

-In addition to providing groups based on metadata categories such as serotype, and providing group vs. non-group comparisons, SuperPhy allows multi-way group vs. group comparisons, as shown in the example of Figure 8, where ‘isolation host’ is selected and the categories ‘Bos taurus (cow)’, ‘Homo sapiens (human)’, and ‘Environmental source’ are used to generate comparisons between all combinations of the categories.
+In addition to providing groups based on metadata categories such as serotype, and providing group vs. non-group comparisons, SuperPhy allows multi-way group vs. group comparisons.
+For example, if ‘isolation host’ is selected, then the categories ‘Bos taurus (cow)’, ‘Homo sapiens (human)’, and ‘Environmental source’ are used to generate comparisons between all combinations of the categories.
 This facilitates more rapid identification of group and sub-group predictive markers for the genomes being examined.

 Distribution of the eae gene

 Within the species E. coli, there are a subset of strains that attach to human intestinal epithelial cells via an attaching and effacing mechanism, the requisite apparatus for which is encoded in a genomic island known as the locus of enterocyte effacement (LEE) [46].
 As an example of the ‘VF and AMR’ functionality within SuperPhy, we identified the distribution of the LEE gene eae among the 1641 public genomes in the SuperPhy database.
 All virulence factors are stored using controlled ontologies, which facilitate easy addition and retrieval of related data.
 The ontological category ‘LEE-encoded TTSS effector’ provided the eae alleles, and they were selected, along with all 1641 public genomes.
-The results are presented in an interactive matrix of gene presence / absence, as well as allele copy number (Figure 9).
-Within the 1641 genomes examined, 662 possessed the eae gene.
+The results are presented in an interactive matrix of gene presence / absence, as well as allele copy number (Figure 7).
+Within the 1641 genomes examined, 662 possessed any of the 11 known variants of the eae gene at a sequence identity cutoff of 90%.
 Additionally, SuperPhy provides a table of the results for download, where subsequent offline manipulation is possible.

 Analyses of Geographical and Phylogenetic Clusters